-The handbook is divided into the following sections:
+The Handbook covers the following topics:

-- Section 2 provides an overview of the SeBD framework and discusses the value of using that framework in the design process; - Section 3 describes an approach or strategy for implementing SeBD within the context of the recommendations found in INFCIRC/225/Revision 5 and the Milestones documents; - Section 4 describes Principles and Practices for achieving SeBD - Section 5 describes in some detail how the SeBD framework has been and can be applied. - Appendices provide more detail on the SeBD design process, evaluating security risk assessment and security risk management and more discussion on the principles and practices grouped into topical areas.
+- An overview of the SeBD framework that discusses the value of using that framework in the design process; - A description of a strategy for implementing SeBD within the context of the recommendations found in INFCIRC/225/Revision 5 and the Milestones documents; - A detailed description of principles and best practices for achieving SeBD; - A detailed discussion of how the application of SeBD principles and practices, to include how they can be and have been usefully implemented at both the competent authority and at the facility level;

+Additional information on SeBD is organized into appendices that provide more detail on such topics as the SeBD design process and on principles and practices that merit more detailed discussion.

-4. Security-by-Design
+4. Security-by-Design Framework